 Alberta was a friendly, intelligent, articulate, and optimistic person.
 She easily made new friends and had many lifelong friendships.
 Alberta was most proud to have self-published in 2015, “One White Man,” her biography of her father Gratien Ouellet, a pioneering builder in the Northwest Territories in the early 20th century.
 Alberta had a unique and beautiful personal style.
 She took pride in being impeccably and fashionably dressed.

+After Calvin’s passing, Alberta moved to St. Andrew’s Centre and resided there for approximately 11 years, making many friends.
 At the time of her passing, Alberta lived at Extendicare Eaux Claires in Edmonton where she loved to participate in cribbage, painting, playing cards, and watching her favourite Discovery, History, and Home and Garden shows.
 The family wishes to extend their thanks to the wonderful staff for the care she received there.

 Alberta will be forever remembered by her goddaughter Melanie Perri, daughter Kim Ross, son-in-law Dennis Engel, grandsons Marcus and Jordan Engel, sister Marie A. Ouellet, brothers-in-law Robert McEwan and Jim (Patricia) Wilson, and many cousins, nieces, nephews, and friends.
 Special thanks to Jude McBride, Alberta’s niece, for all the kindness and support she has given Alberta over many years.
 Additionally, a special thank you to Helen Delaney for her friendship and help in these last few years.